-- SMTP PORT: Default port which you can use is 25.
-Alternatively, you can use 587 or 2525 also.
+- SMTP PORT: The default port which you can use is 25.
+Alternatively, you can use SMTP port 587 or SMTP Port 2525 also.
 587 is the recommended one.
-Learn more about how to choose the right SMTP port here.

 - Encryption: Choose the SSL option.
 Please note that TLS is not the same as STARTTLS.
 For most servers, SSL is the recommended option.

 - Username: Your Pepipost Username

 - Password: Your Pepipost SMTP password (By default, the SMTP username and password is same as your Pepipost account username and password unless you have changed the same on the Integration page)